SRA-VJTI/sra-board-hardware-design/README.md

         1. According to the line sensor array (LSA) data, one can program 4 LEDs to turn on when the line sensor detects white  and turn off for black- line following debugging.
         2. If a motor is moving in a forward direction, the dedicated LEDs will be indicating IN1 is high and IN2 is low - motor control debugging.
     - In the 2022 board, the LED Array was switched to a SMD LED Resistor pair.
 This resulted in conservation of space along with longer life.
-    - Also, the 2022 board further conserves space by using SMD switches which have a smaller dimension of 4.5mmx4.5mm compared to their 6mmx6mm older counterparts, achieving the same functionality.
+    - Also, the 2022 board further conserves space by using surface-mounted, tactile DPST Switches, often known as 'Push Buttons', which have a smaller dimension of 4.5mmx4.5mm compared to their 6mmx6mm older counterparts, achieving the same functionality.

 - ### **Connectors**
     - The earlier editions of the board used FRC (Flat Ribbon Cable) Connectors for connecting sensors with the SRA board.
 FRC Cables are formed by joining insulated wires in a flat shape forming the Ribbon shape which invariably means they take up a good amount of space.